filecoin-project/FIPs/FRCs/frc-nnnn-deal-making.md

 3. Improved trust: The use of smart contracts can increase trust between clients and storage providers since the execution of the contract is controlled by code rather than relying on manual intervention.
 This reduces the possibility of manipulation or misinterpretation of the agreement.
 4. Composability: A standard interface for programmatic deal making (proposals, verification, payments) allows both clients, storage providers, and developers to build together efficiency.

-# Specification
+## Specification

 A valid client contract implementation would minimally support either the `OneToOneDealProposer` or `WildcardDealProposer` interface.
 Both of these inherit the `BaseDealProposer` interface.

-In particular, the `OneToOneDealProposer` interface is for client contracts that have specified a single Boost SP for every deal proposal.
-Developers implementing this interface will likely have to reach out and coordinate with Boost SPs specified for a particular deal.
-Boost SPs with address `x` can then listen to `OneToOneDealProposalCreate` events with the provider field set to `x`.
-This flow is tremendously simplified, since it only deals with one client contract and one Boost SP per deal proposal.
+In particular, the `OneToOneDealProposer` interface is for client contracts that have specified a single SP for every deal proposal.
+Developers implementing this interface will likely have to reach out and coordinate with SPs specified for a particular deal.
+SPs with address `x` can then listen to `OneToOneDealProposalCreate` events with the provider field set to `x`.
+This flow is simple since it only deals with one client contract and one SP per deal proposal.

-On the other hand, the `WildcardDealProposer` interface is for client contracts that have not specified any Boost SPs for a deal proposal.
+On the other hand, the `WildcardDealProposer` interface is for client contracts that have not specified any SPs for a deal proposal.
 SPs can subscribe to a particular client contract, and will be selected by the contract in order to receive a certain deal proposal.
 If a PSD message is not released by the elected SP for the deal, the contract may elect another subscribed SP to take the deal proposal on.
 This process is more universal and does not require offchain coordination between an SP and a client contract.

 Note: we may define other modalities that also inherit from `BaseDealProposer` that are not currently represented by `OneToOneDealProposer` or `WildcardDealProposer`.
 This is meant to be a modular standard that can be expanded upon later, with different approaches for SPs to interact with client contracts.